Image Tag

 srcset attribute in image is an optional tag recommended for high resolution and pixel density devices.

-For Example, all Macbooks (2020 onwards ) comes with Retina Display.
-They have a resolution of 2560 * 1600 (QHD) but the viewport size is 1440 * 900 because the Device Pixel ratio or pixel density is 2.
+For Example, all MacBooks (2020 onwards) come with Retina Display.
+They have a resolution of 2560 * 1600 (QHD) but the viewport size is 1440 * 900 because the device pixel ratio (DPR) or pixel density is 2.
 So technically we should use a double size image for these devices.
-The solution is srcset attribute.
+The solution is the srcset attribute.

 srcset example